-Sophos Zero-day Flaw Exploited by Chinese Hackers to Implement Backdoor
+Sophos Zero-day Flaw by Chinese Hackers to Implement Backdoor

 The Chinese hackers exploited Sophos firewall’s zero-day flaw to target South Asian companies and breached cloud-hosted web servers.